puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Overview

-The puppetlabs-havana module is used to deploy a multi-node, all-in-one, or swift-only installation of OpenStack Havana.
+The puppetlabs-openstack module is used to deploy a multi-node, all-in-one, or swift-only installation of OpenStack Icehouse.

 ##Versioning

-This module has been given version 3 to track the puppet-openstack modules.
+This module has been given version 4 to track the puppet-openstack modules.
 The versioning for the puppet-openstack modules are as follows:

 ```